 I assume people are willing to help, and that’s something I learned from my parents.

 Hustling saves money but it also gives you a certain bit of confidence.
 I don’t believe in “The Secret” but I do believe that optimism can lead to good results.
 If you believe something good might happen, you’re more likely to try new things, which is more likely to get you somewhere good than sitting on your butt.
 That optimism is very middle-class, very American.

 4. My parents chased the jobs.

 My parents were unafraid of switching jobs when it suited their needs.
-My mother actually moved to Virginia by herself when I was 9 to follow a new job.
+My mother actually moved to Virginia by herself when I was 9 (my siblings were older) to follow a new job.
 She rented a room and visited us on the weekends, while my dad took care of us in New Jersey.
 (It was around this time that I learned my dad was actually a very good cook; he just didn’t care enough about cooking to make anything besides spaghetti for us.
 But one time he whips out a shrimp with lobster sauce and I thought, who are you??
 Why have you been feeding us vienna sausages all these years!).

 My parents uprooted their kids from New Jersey to Virginia because of their jobs.
 Now I know some parents would judge them harshly for this.
 They should have thought of their children!
 For me, I think it was rough changing schools but it was ultimately one of the best things that happened to me.
 The kids from my small hometown in New Jersey would hang out at the local grocery store parking lot for fun.
-Virginia, on the other hand, has some of the best public schools in the country.
+Northern Virginia, on the other hand, has some of the best public schools in the country.
 Instead of parking lot friends, my peers are teachers, doctors, lawyers, and engineers.
 Further, the DC metro area is prosperous and well-educated and my entire family lives in the area to this day.
 I think it would be pretty unlikely that we would all be within a half hour drive of each other in our little town in New Jersey.
 I’m just going to say here that sometimes you have to move to get a better job and kids are pretty resilient.

 5. My parents were equals.

 We moved houses so she could be closer to work, even though it made his commute longer.
 My parents were long-distance for a year and we ultimately moved to Virginia because of my mom’s job.
 My dad has never ever mentioned this; it’s just something I’ve noted from looking back.
 I don’t think he thinks it’s notable.